usableprivacy/upribox/docs/source/customization.rst

 static network configuration
 ============================

-Connect to your upribox via SSH and create a **interfaces.fact** file in the */etc/ansible/facts.d* directory.
+Connect to your upribox via SSH and create an **interfaces.fact** file in the */etc/ansible/facts.d* directory.
 The following interfaces configuration, will set the upribox to use a static IP configuration: